How Taking A Stand For Justice Can Threaten The Careers Of Black Athletes

 (LAUGHTER)

-I had a wonderful conversation with the Reverend Al Sharpton about this, and I asked him about the 1980s.
-And I said, well, you're looking at Trayvon Martin and LeBron James and the Miami Heat, and you're looking at the players getting involved post-Ferguson.
-And you're looking at Colin Kaepernick.
-But in your time in the '80s with Howard Beach and Bensonhurst and all of those things that were taking place in the '80s, were any athletes - did they reach out to you?
-Where were they?
-And he said, not a single athlete reached out - not even a dime.
-He said the entertainers did.
-He said, Prince would come in and give him $10,000 and say, hey; don't put my name on it, but we got your back - and Michael Jackson or James Brown.
-But there were no athletes who got involved.
-And we're talking about really - New York was - had an incredible string of athletes during that period.
-You had Rickey Henderson, and Dave Winfield, and Lawrence Taylor, and Patrick Ewing and all those great players.
-And none of them got involved because they were simply too risk averse at that time.

-DAVIES: Right.
-It seems like the leaders weren't prepared to take a risk.
-A few others were, and they paid for it.

-BRYANT: No. Well, when you cover sports, one of the things that we always say in sports in the locker room is that the smartest guy is the one with the biggest number of zeros on his paycheck.
-And if you're not going to be protected by that guy - and over the last 40 years, up until LeBron James in 2012, the guys with the biggest number of zeros on their paychecks did not get involved.
+And over the last 40 years, up until LeBron James in 2012, the guys with the biggest number of zeros on their paychecks did not get involved.
 You did not see - you follow the lead of O.J.
 Simpson.
 He was not going to get involved in these issues.
 You follow the lead of Michael Jordan.
 He was not going to get involved.
 You follow the lead of Tiger Woods.
 He was not going to get involved.

 DAVIES: You say that 9/11 changed everything in sports in ways that would eventually figure into activism again.
 What was the change?